US579/DataMining-Project/README.md

 ### 3.Viterbi Algorithm

-for HMM, the most useful function is to find the most likely hddien sequence according to its observation, and we can describe as below
+for HMM, the most useful function is to find the most likely hddien sequence according to its observation,In general, the HMM problem can be described by the following five elements:
 ```
 observations ：we observed phenomenon sequence
 states ：all the possible hidden states